lukejharmon/lanyon/chapters_preref/chapter6_beyondbm_pre.md

 $$
 \begin{array}{l}
 \mu_i(t) = \bar{z}_0 \\
-V_i(t) = \sigma_0^2 \frac{e^{r T_i}-1}{r}
+V_i(t) = \sigma_0^2 \frac{e^{b T_i}-1}{b}
-V_{ij}(t) = \sigma_0^2 \frac{e^{r s_{ij}}-1}{r}
+V_{ij}(t) = \sigma_0^2 \frac{e^{b s_{ij}}-1}{b}
 \end{array}
 $$
 </div>

-Again, we can generate a vector of means and a variance-covariance matrix for this model given parameter values ($\bar{z}_0$, $\sigma^2$, and $r$) and a phylogenetic tree.
+Again, we can generate a vector of means and a variance-covariance matrix for this model given parameter values ($\bar{z}_0$, $\sigma^2$, and $b$) and a phylogenetic tree.
 We can then use the multivariate normal probability distribution function to calculate a likelihood, which we can then use in a ML or Bayesian statistical framework.

-For mammal body size, the early burst model does not explain patterns of body size evolution, at least for the data considered here ($\bar{z}_0 = 4.64$, $\sigma^2 = 0.088$, $r = -0.000001$, $lnL = -78.0$, $AIC_c = 162.6$).
+For mammal body size, the early burst model does not explain patterns of body size evolution, at least for the data considered here ($\hat{\bar{z}}_0 = 4.64$, $\hat{\sigma}^2 = 0.088$, $\hat{b} = -0.000001$, $lnL = -78.0$, $AIC_c = 162.6$).

 ## Section 6.7: Peak shift models

-A second model considered by Hansen and Martins (1996) describes the circumstance where traits change in a punctuated manner.
+A second model considered by Hansen and Martins [-@Hansen1996-zs] describes the circumstance where traits change in a punctuated manner.
 One can imagine a scenario where species evolve on an adaptive landscape with many peaks; usually, populations stay on a single peak and phenotypes do not change, but occasionally a population will transition from one peak to another.
-We can either assume that these changes occur at random times, with an average interval between peak shifts of , or we can associate shifts with other traits that we map on the phylogenetic tree (for example, major geographic dispersal or vicariance events, or the evolution of certain traits.
+We can either assume that these changes occur at random times, defining an average interval between peak shifts, or we can associate shifts with other traits that we map on the phylogenetic tree (for example, major geographic dispersal or vicariance events, or the evolution of certain traits).

-We have developed peak shift models by integrating OU models and reversible-jump MCMC (Uyeda et al. 2014).
+We have developed peak shift models by integrating OU models and reversible-jump MCMC [@Uyeda2014-ng].
 The mathematics of this model are beyond the scope of this book, but follow closely from the description of the multi-rate Brownian motion model described in the section “variation in rates of trait evolution across clades,” above.
-In this case, when we change model parameters, we move among OU regimes, and can alter any of the OU model parameters (or ).
+In this case, when we change model parameters, we move among OU regimes, and can alter the OU model parameters $\sigma^2$ or $\alpha$.
 The approach can be used to either identify parts of the tree that are evolving in separate regimes or to test particular hypotheses about the drivers of evolution.

 ## Section 6.8: Summary